Archaeologist at Stanford University

 I have researched the design of beer cans as well as ancient Greek perfume jars, prehistoric landscapes and ancient cityscapes – the great stone megalithic monuments of Atlantic Europe, the city states of the ancient Greek world in the Mediterranean.
-I have advised the Mayor of Rotterdam on cultural policy, written a design column for Museum Boijmans van Beuningen in the Netherlands, founded and directed the Revs Program at Stanford – promoting the study of the history of the automobile as a key component of contemporary car design.
+I have advised the Mayor of Rotterdam on cultural policy, worked on speculative design with Museum Boijmans van Beuningen in the Netherlands, founded and directed the Revs Program at Stanford – promoting the study of the history of the automobile as a key component of contemporary car design.
 With Jeffrey Schnapp and Henry Lowood I directed Stanford Humanities Lab – a project directed at the future of learning.

 And I do what most people associate with archaeology – dig up the past – as part of the team excavating the Roman town of Binchester in the rolling hills of the English border with Scotland – the place that Ptolemy, the ancient geographer, called VINOVIUM (“On the wine road”).